codecraftingtools/codecraftingtools.github.io/src/design.rst

 from a high-level **scripting environment**, so our tool set provides this functionality as well.
-This capability has many uses, including procedural scripting, incorporating graphical user interfaces, and dynamically defining the application structure at run-time.
+This capability has many uses, including procedural scripting, incorporating graphical user interfaces, and dynamically defining an application structure at run-time.

 Automatic Code Generation
 -------------------------